 Residencies in New Orleans

-Residencies at the Joan Mitchell Center in New Orleans have provided more than 290 artists the time and space for artistic contemplation and experimentation.
+Residencies at the Joan Mitchell Center in New Orleans have provided more than 340 artists with time and space for artistic contemplation and experimentation.

 Artist Louise Mouton Johnson working at a sewing machine in her studio at the Joan Mitchell Center.
 She is surounded on the walls by patterned paper and fabric framed works.